This Web Site in English Sito Web in Italiano

 Every enterprise in the link is supplier of one or more clients, and client of one or more suppliers.

-The ideal condition is achieved when maximum value is transmitted at each step (in each link of the chain): this is called the "lean condition".
+The ideal condition is achieved when maximum or optimal value is transmitted at each step (in each link of the chain): this is called the "lean condition".

 The question that needs to be answered is: